< /> < />

 4. Get plenty of sleep

 The importance of sleep can’t be overestimated.
 Lack of sleep has been shown to affect levels of ghrelin, which is the hunger hormone, in the body.
-Not surprisingly, inadequate sleep has been linked to increases in the chance of obesity as many people who experience it report having difficulty losing weight.
+Not surprisingly, inadequate sleep has been linked to an increased chance of obesity, as many people who experience it report having difficulty losing weight.

 According to a 2019 study, researchers found that lack of sleep for 4 nights or longer may decrease the body’s capacity to metabolise fat.
 This decrease was small, however, and they noted that it could be easily restored by one good night of shut-eye [7].